 Why Sydney anyway?
 Well, it’s the strongest market in Australia and history has shown consistent growth can be expected if you choose location and property wisely.
 (Melbourne runs a fairly close second but there is a huge gap between these two cities and other capitals).

-Some of the specific challenges expats face when buying property in Sydney from overseas include:
+Here are 10 specific challenges expats face when buying property in Sydney from overseas:

 - An inability to inspect property themselves

-- They usually lack specific, up-to-date local market knowledge
+- Lack of specific, up-to-date local market knowledge

-- They may require insight into additional locations.
-For instance, if they need to buy in a different area to where they have lived previously, possibly they now have a family, or it could be that they are not familiar with the areas that offer the best investment opportunities.
+- A lack of insight into additional locations.
+For instance, if you want to buy in a different area to where you have lived previously, or it could be that you are not familiar with the areas that offer the best investment opportunities.

 - Timely access to information

-- They don’t know enough about property values and how much to pay (or not pay!)
+- You’re not sure about property values and how much to pay (or not pay!)

-- A lack of knowledge of where to get the information they need to make a good decision
+- A lack of knowledge of where to get the information you need to make a good decision

 - An over-reliance on information provided by sales agents and real estate websites

-- They don’t want to burden their family and friends with the responsibility of searching/inspecting/recommending and buying
+- You don’t want to burden your family and friends with the responsibility of searching/inspecting/recommending and buying

 - An inability to act fast in the event that another buyer makes an offer